Finding Your College Fit!

 Do you still go “Division 1 or bust” or do you “max out your ability to monetize your NIL payout in the moment?”
 We will still be advising aspiring college student-athletes to weigh all these factors in determining their best fit!
 Because your NIL rights come with YOU not the college, you may have an easier time prioritizing your preferences in terms of class size, program quality relative to the people they play, overall environment, alignment with your educational and life goals, etc. rather than worrying primarily about the size of a tuition discount.

-Or explore our newsletter archive:
+Explore our newsletter archive: